userquin/vite-ssg/README.md

 You can also customize each head page, using `headConfigurer` callback on `i18nOptions` option, see [Customizing head for each page](#customizing-head-for-each-page) below.

-**Note about SSG**:

-Since the `i18n` composer will not be available outside the page component, you will need to provide `ssgHeadConfigurer` callback on `i18nOptions` option if you have to include localized entries from your `page messages resources`.

 ### Advanced configuration

 By default `vite-ssg/i18n` will do a lot for you, but you can customize your own behavior via callbacks using `i18nOptions` option.